 Mr Phil MacDonald

-Sandbag is a UK-based not-for-profit thinktank conducting research and campaigning for environmentally effective climate policies.
-Our research focus includes reform of the EU Emissions Trading Scheme, the EU 2020 and 2030 climate & energy packages, CCS and the persistence of old coal in Europe.
+Sandbag is a not-for-profit think tank based in Brussels and London.
+We advocate for ambitious, pragmatic and cost-effective climate policies based on thorough evidence-based analysis.
+Our research focus includes reform of the EU Emissions Trading Scheme; the EU 2020 and 2030 climate & energy packages; industrial CCS; and the phase-out of coal in Europe.